MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 1. Using the `Final value`, the `Aggregated score` is calculated as follows: `Aggregated score = Sum (Final value of responses) / Count of responses`

-1. Using the `Aggregated score` and `Base score`, the survey level custom score is calculated as follows: `Scaled value = (Aggregated score / 100) * (Scale Max – Scale Min) + Scale Min`
+1. Using the `Aggregated score` and `Base score`, the survey level custom score is calculated as follows: `Scaled value = (Aggregated score / 100) * Scale Max`

     where
     - `Scale Max` is the value of the base score
-    - `Scale Min` is the minimum value of the scale in graph.
-By default, the value of Scale Min is 0.
     - `Aggregated value` is the value obtained from the previous step.

     The `Scaled value` is scaled between 0 and value of the base score.
 By default, the value of base score is 10.

     > [!NOTE]
     > The `Scaled value` is the value that is displayed in the satisfaction metrics report.
 The range of the score depends on the value of base score that further scales the Aggregated score between 0 and the value of base score.
+The scaled value is rounded to one decimal place.

 Let's understand the survey level score calculation with the help of following examples: